 But the lifetime cloud storage from pCloud and Icedrive changes the game and also becomes an ideal last minute gift.

-Storage to share with your family
+Storage to share with the family

 A variant of the pCloud Lifetime storage space is dedicated to families.
 It is still a one-time payment for unlimited use over time.